KelsiIM/CSC7053SoftwareEngineering/README.md

 - Created key UML diagrams such as use case, activity and sequence diagrams to support design and development.
 - Designed all artwork for the project.
 - Took a proactive role in facilitating group discussions and booking study rooms to work collaboratively.

+### Note
+I removed the bin folder from the repo because it just contained compiled files that Eclipse generates automatically.
+The important stuff, the actual source code, is all in the src folder.
+This keeps the project clean and makes it easier to read and run!